-d.
-I was the one setting change in motion / I opposed change
+I am often the one who sets change in motion / I oppose change

-(Pause for personal reflection: what was the change about?
-What was my position about it?
-Why? , 2- 3 participants sharing)
+(Pause for personal reflection: What was the change about?
+What was my position about the change?
+Why?
+Have 2- 3 participants share their feelings)

-Covid is my biggest nightmare / Covid is a blessing for my personal and professional life
+The COVID pandemic was my biggest nightmare / COVID was a blessing for my personal and professional life